vsouza/awesome-ios/README.md

 * [Parchment](https://github.com/rechsteiner/Parchment) - A paging view controller with a highly customizable menu.
 Built on UICollectionView, with support for custom layouts and infinite data sources.
 * [ContextMenu](https://github.com/GitHawkApp/ContextMenu) - An iOS context menu UI inspired by Things 3.
 * [Panels](https://github.com/antoniocasero/Panels) - Panels is a framework to easily add sliding panels to your application.
+* [UIMenuScroll](https://github.com/AlekseyPleshkov/UIMenuScroll) - Creating menu how on Facebook Messenger on take photo.

 ### Navigation Bar
 * [HidingNavigationBar](https://github.com/tristanhimmelman/HidingNavigationBar) - Easily hide and show a view controller's navigation bar (and tab bar) as a user scrolls